andrewcalimlim/letterboxd_reccs/README.md

 # Letterboxd Reccs

-A reccomendation algorithm for Letterboxd users.
+A proof-of-concept reccomendation algorithm for Letterboxd users.

+TODO

+[Fri] Do rank-1 approximations iteration (maybe with the matlab program?) and do SVD decompositon to find recommendations [Mon] Backup Day

 http://letterboxd.com/